Contents

 Here are some of the features offered by Keycloak:

 • Roles and subgroups – Keycloak allows you to assign users to individual roles and subgroups.
-You can also assign specific components – such as GUI elements or API functions – to them.
-This lets you limit the access of certain people and positions to parts of the application, to reflect company structure and the division of responsibilities.
+You can also assign them specific components – such as GUI elements or API functions.
+This lets you limit the access of certain people and positions to parts of the application to reflect company structure and the division of responsibilities.

-• Impersonation – it allows certain users – such as members of the customer support team – to “impersonate” someone in order to retrace their steps and help them with their problems.
+• Impersonation – it allows certain users – such as members of the customer support team – to “impersonate” someone to retrace their steps and help them with their problems.

 • Advanced password policy – you can decide how complex the passwords in your organization are to be.
 Keycloak allows you to set minimum length, require people to use lowercase, uppercase, and special characters, or limit their ability to do so.
 It’s up to you and the security standards in your company.

 • Plugin-based architecture – adding new functionalities to Keycloak is often as easy as installing a plugin.
-You don’t have to change elements of the entire system through development which, once again, means you save money.
+You don’t have to change elements of the entire system through development, which means you save money.

 Main business benefit: great adaptability and scalability.
-You get a modern, feature-rich access management system that scales along with your business as it grows.
-You can also further expand the solution’s functionality depending on your needs and it doesn’t require a big investment.
+You get a modern, feature-rich access management system that scales with your business as it grows.
+You can also further expand the solution’s functionality depending on your needs, and it doesn’t require a big investment.

 Ongoing development